Shopify accessibility and catalog cleanup scan

 Three types of issues, one clear priority order

-Lumi groups every finding into catalog content, storefront UX, and compliance trail — so you always know which bucket to tackle first and what evidence to keep.
+Lumi groups every finding into catalog content, storefront UX, and cleanup records so you always know which bucket to tackle first and what to document.

 Catalog content